kubeflow/kubeflow/controller/README.md

   version: "0.3"
 ```

-### Proposed changes
+## Proposed Design

-1. Refactor the golang bootstrap server into a kubeflow controller that accepts a kubeflow Application CR (applications.apps.kubeflow.org).
+1. Define an Application kind (applications.apps.kubeflow.org) for kubeflow using existing types from bootstrapper
+1. Migrate bootstrapper to a kubeflow-controller that receives this Application Kind
-1. The kubeflow controller will generate a ksonnet application as it currently does in bootstrap.
-The ksonnet application will include an Application CR (applications.app.k8s.io) and an application controller (metacontroller) that contains the manifests.
-The Application CR (applications.app.k8s.io) will be watched by the application controller and it will deploy all the components in-cluster (This work has already been done in a prior PR but was not merged).
+1. The kubeflow controller will generate a ksonnet application using the Application CR submitted by the client, as it currently does in bootstrap.
+The generated ksonnet application will just be an Application CR (applications.app.k8s.io) and a CompositeController (application-controller) that contains the components referenced in the ApplicationCR.
+The CompositeController will deploy all the components in-cluster (This work has already been done in a prior PR but was not merged).
-1. The applications.apps.kubeflow.org CR will be owned by the kubeflow-controller.
-All resources will be owned by the application-controller.
-Deleting the kubeflow application instance will cascade to deleting all deployed resources.
+1. The Application (applications.apps.kubeflow.org) CR will be owned by the kubeflow-controller.
+1. The Application (applications.app.k8s.io) and all components listed in the CR will be owned by the application-controller.
+1. Deleting the Application CR (applications.apps.kubeflowe.org) will result in a cascaded deleted and delete the Application CR (applications.app.k8s.io) and all resources which are owned by the application-controller.
+The flow is shown below.

 ![kfctl_interactions](./docs/kfctl_interactions.png "kfctl interactions")